cloudberrydb/cloudberrydb-site/docs/sql-statements/sql-statement-create-cast.md

 ## Compatibility

-The `CREATE CAST` command conforms to the SQL standard, except that SQL does not make provisions for binary-coercible types or extra arguments to implementation functions. `AS IMPLICIT` is a Greenplum Database extension, too.
+The `CREATE CAST` command conforms to the SQL standard, except that SQL does not make provisions for binary-coercible types or extra arguments to implementation functions. `AS IMPLICIT` is a Cloudberry Database extension, too.

 ## See Also